 Year after year Catalonia shows it can swing with the big boys in the restaurant world, and what better way to prove it than with the prestigous Michelin award.
-From sea to mountain, with traditional and signature cuisine, Catalonia boasts 54 restaurants in 2016 with one or more of the coveted stars.
+From sea to mountain, with traditional and signature cuisine, Catalonia boasts 54 restaurants in 2017 with one or more of the coveted stars (awarded every November).
 These are spots that will always leave your taste buds dancing, but remember you may have to book well in advance, and don't forget to bring a credit card (or two).

 Restaurants with three stars